vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 struct BasicSink;
 ```

-Our sink is so basic it has no properties to determine it's behaviour.
+Our sink is so basic it has no properties to determine its behaviour.

 For it to work with Vector it must implement the [`StreamSink`][stream_sink]
 trait: